Spiritual Meaning of Trees in a Dream: Symbolism Explained

 What is the spiritual meaning of a tree in a dream?

-According to Wikipedia's overview of the Tree of Life across world cultures, this symbol appears in virtually every major religious tradition as a metaphor for divine connection, fertility, and the structure of the cosmos.
+According to Wikipedia's overview of the Tree of Life across world cultures, this symbol appears in almost every major religious tradition as a metaphor for divine connection, fertility, and the structure of the cosmos.

 What do trees mean in dreams biblically?

 In biblical interpretation, a tree most often represents a person's destiny, family lineage, or spiritual health.
-A green, fruit-bearing tree is consistently positive — fruitfulness, prosperity, divine blessing.
+A green, fruit-bearing tree is consistently positive: fruitfulness, prosperity, divine blessing.
 A withered or cut-down tree signals spiritual drought or coming judgment.

 What does seeing trees in a dream mean in Islam?